davidcsisk/splunk_lookup_uploader/README.md

 If a lookup exists, it will be backed up with a timestamp.
 The lookup will have owner "nobody", associated with search application, and have global permissions.

-## Databricks Particulars
-To use from a Databricks notebook, download the zipped code locally, unzip, edit the .env file, then use the Databricks interface to upload the files to a folder in your Databricks workspace.
-In each notebook, you will need to add a !pip install --quiet -r requirements to the top of you notebook to add the splunk-sdk module for that session, unless you get your support team to install the splunk-sdk into the install as a permanently-available package.
-In the notebook, you can simple call the script using a **%run** magic command.

 ## Example Workflow

 1. Set up `.env` with your Splunk details.